Some exact Green function solutions for non-linear classical field theories: Solution for the scalar field

 and

 the solution of the homogeneous solution can be written as a Fourier series,

 The choice $\theta=(4m+1)K(i)$ with $m\in\mathbb{Z}$ for the phase grants that the function $\phi_0(x)$ is zero on the light cone.
-In quantum field theory this solution would give immediately the Feynman propagator.
+In quantum field theory this solution would immediately give the Feynman propagator.
 In classical field theory, we have to use the Laplace--Fourier transform to get the initial conditions right.
+We want to preserve the causal behaviour of the Feynman propagator in quantum field theory by fixing the boundary conditions in such a way that positive energy solutions propagate forward in time and negative energy solutions propagate backward in time, as our aim is to put at work this Green function in a fully quantum formulation of the theory.
 In order to work out this aim, we calculate

 where $\eps>0$ is a small quantity which is sent to zero in the end in order to obtain the correct (Feynman) integration path.
 The integration gives

 where

 We can perform a Fourier transform in space and use the condition $p^2=m^2$ to obtain